cgilpatrick/python-public-holiday/README.md

-Quick Python script to quesry the Abstract Holidays API.
+Quick Python script to query the Abstract Holidays API.

 API available at abstractapi.com